node-escpos/driver/.changeset/clean-hornets-remember.md

 "@node-escpos/serialport-adapter": patch
 ---

-🐛 Fixed a bug that tips the port is opening.
+🐛 Fixed an error indicating that the port was open when open the device by serialport.